Apply for an Electronic Card Trading License in Dubai

 Setup Costs and Steps

-Setting up under this licence at Dubai South Business Hub Free Zone involves a straightforward process.
+Setting up under this license at Dubai South Business Hub Free Zone involves a straightforward process.
 Indicative costs vary depending on office package and visa allocation, but the general framework is as follows:

 Cost Component | Indicative Range (AED) |